Factory (trading post)

 The factories established by European states in Africa, Asia and the Americas from the 15th century onward also tended to be official political dependencies of those states.
 These have been seen, in retrospect, as the precursors of colonial expansion.

-A factory could serve simultaneously as market, warehouse, customs, defense and support to navigation exploration, headquarters or de facto government of local communities.
+A factory could serve simultaneously as market, warehouse, customs, defense and support to navigation and exploration, headquarters or de facto government of local communities.

-In North America, Europeans began to trade with the natives during the 16th century.
-Colonists created factories, known as trading posts, at which furs could be traded, in Native American territory.
+In North America, Europeans began to trade with Natives during the 16th century.
+Colonists created factories, also known as trading posts, at which furs could be traded, in Native American territory.